Eliminating Private Mortgage Insurance

-Beginning in 1999, lenders have been required to cancel a borrower's Private Mortgage Insurance (PMI) at the point his mortgage balance (for a loan made after July of that year) goes under seventy-eight percent of the price of purchase, but not at the time the borrower's equity reaches more than twenty-two percent.
-(A number of "higher risk" mortgage loans are excluded.)
-But you have the right to cancel PMI yourself (for mortgage loans made after July 1999) at the point your equity rises to 20 percent, regardless of the original purchase price.
+Since 1999, lending institutions have been required to cancel a borrower's Private Mortgage Insurance (PMI) at the point his loan balance (for loans closed after July of '99) goes under seventy-eight percent of the purchase price, but not when the loan's equity climbs to twenty-two percent or more.
+(This legal requirment does not include a number of higher risk mortgages.)
+But if your equity gets to 20% (regardless of the original purchase price), you have the legal right to cancel PMI (for a mortgage loan closed after July 1999).

-Once you find you've reached 20 percent equity in your home, you can begin the process of freeing yourself from PMI payments.
-You will need to call the mortgage lender to let them know that you want to cancel PMI payments.
-The lending institution will request proof that your equity is at 20 percent or above.
-The best proof there is can be found in a state certified appraisal on form URAR-1004 (Uniform Residential Appraisal Report), which is required by most lending institutions before canceling PMI.
+At the point your equity has reached the required twenty percent, you are just a few steps away from stopping your PMI payments, for the life of your loan.
+You will need to contact the lender to alert them that you want to cancel PMI payments.
+The lending institution will ask for proof that your equity is at 20 percent or above.
+The best proof there is can be found in a state certified appraisal on form URAR-1004 (Uniform Residential Appraisal Report), which is required by most lenders before canceling PMI.

 Alternative Mortgage Group can help find out if you can eliminate your PMI.
 Call us: 561-395-4264.